ava-labs/hypersdk/examples/tokenvm/README.md

 the stake weight of the source has signed it.
-Because each imported asset is given a unique `AssetID` (hash of `sourceChainID + sourceAssetID`), it is not possible for a malicious/rogue Subnet to corrupt token balances imported from other Subnets with this default import setting.
+Because each imported asset is given a unique `AssetID` (hash of `sourceChainID + sourceAssetID`), it is not possible for a malicious/rogue Subnet to corrupt token balances imported from other Subnets with this default import setting. `tokenvms` also track the amount of assets exported to all other `tokenvms` and ensure that more assets can't be brought back from a `tokenvm` than were exported to it (prevents infinite minting).

-AWM does not impose any additional overhead per `tokenvm` you communicate with, so it is just as cheap to communicate with every other `tokenvm` as it is to only communicate with one.
-We utilize this
+To limit "contagion" in the case of a `tokenvm` failure, we ONLY allow the export of natively minted assets to another `tokenvm`.
+This means you can transfer an asset between two `tokenvms` A and B but you can't export from `tokenvm` A to `tokenvm` B to `tokenvm` C. This ensures that the import policy for an external `tokenvm` is always transparent and is never inherited implicitly by the transfers between other `tokenvms`.
+The ability to impose this restriction (without massively driving up the cost of each transfer) is possible because AWM does not impose an additional overhead per Subnet connection (no "per connection" state to maintain).
+This means it is just as cheap/scalable to communicate with every other `tokenvm` as it is to only communicate with one.

-To limit exposure to a `tokenvm` failure, `tokenvms` only allow exports of natively minted assets.
-Because AWM does not require additional overhead per connection (each Subnet to Subnet communication path), we do not need to allow assets to flow more than one hop away from the source.
-This is a FANTASTIC property if there is a security failure because `tokenvms` can't be indirectly impacted by assets held on indirect paths (and can ensure any asset they import has clear provenance/and has certain stake %).

-and track total exports ("loans") to each `tokenvm`.
-Additionally,

-allows for "no overhead" many-to-many broadcast

-* Send asset between any 2 tokenvms
-* Limit exposure of large hack by restricting warp to only origin + destination (can't warp a warp asset somewhere else)
-  -> prevents a risky asset from a Subnet from "stealing reputation" of another Subnet where it may export from
-* Auto-swap when processing import to get fee paying token (works very similar to a RFQ)
-* assets take on a newID when they come into a subnet (so you can never have a token that is identical to one that has different security properties)
-* Automatically accept warp messages if 80% of subnet signs (because each asset takes on a new ID, a rogue subnet can't corrupt the balance or activity of valid assets)

-TODO: talk about local test (15 nodes, 2 subnets with no overlap)
+Lastly, the `tokenvm` allows users to both tip relayers (whoever sends a transaction that imports their message) and to swap for another asset when their message is imported (so they can acquire fee-paying tokens right when they arrive).

+You can see how this works by checking out the [E2E test suite](./tests/e2e_test.go) that runs through these flows.

 ## Examples
 ### Mint and Trade